 Resume / CV

-A short and concise outline of your experience condensed into a three-column format on 1 page.
+A short and concise outline of your experience condensed into a three-column format on one page.

 The process of calling on previous and prospective clients and photographers in the hopes of creating some interest in hiring you.